koordinates/kart/docs/GPKG_WC.md

  * **Composite primary keys** (multiple primary key columns) \
    This is not yet supported.

-Work in this area is ongoing, expect to see a workaround for data without primary keys as Sno development continues.
+Work in this area is ongoing, expect to see support for data without primary keys as Sno development continues.

 Tracking bug for data without primary keys: [#212](https://github.com/koordinates/sno/issues/212)